r-hub/blog/content/post/2021-01-25-oauth2/index.md

 ---
 slug: oauth-2.0
-title: "How to deal with OAuth2.0 in R?"
+title: "How to deal with OAuth2.0 in R packages?"
 authors:
 - Maëlle Salmon
 date: "2021-01-25"